How?

 • It provides continuous feedback.

-• What is so intuitive that AI Automation can completely replace human effort (unlikely today).
+• What is so intuitive that AI Automation can completely replace human effort?

-The time has come to subtract, not add to current state business processes and corresponding IT systems.
+The time has come to subtract, not add to current state business processes and corresponding information technology systems.
 Keep it simple.
 Less is more.
 Before embracing AI in your Future State organisation, it is time to apply Fierce Reduction to your Current State environment.

 Complexity is a challenge, but it’s one that knowledge-intensive organisations can and must conquer.
-Fierce Reduction provides a clear path to simplification, ensuring business processes and say, AI-powered GoogleSheet apps are lean, effective, and user-centric.
+Fierce Reduction provides a clear path to simplifying digital innovation and creating the foundation for effective Digital Innovation.

 References